microsoft/axe-windows/docs/UnitTestBarAndStandards.md

 * Each test uses appropriate `Assert` methods to validate its conditions--use the version with a hint where it seems helpful
 * Each test specifies a reasonable `Timeout` value (default to 1 second each).
 The test output is much more readable if the test times out and fails than if the entire build loop hangs and reaches the 60 minute time constraint
   * One downside to the `Timeout` attribute--because the `Timeout` applies while debugging the unit test, it may need to be commented out to make debugging feasible.
-* Appropriate mocks or fakes decouple the test class from the underlying dependencies (Dependency Injection is a common pattern for this).
+* Mocks decouple the test class from the underlying dependencies (Dependency Injection is a common pattern for this).
 This is required for new classes, best effort for changes to existing classes
 * `Microsoft Fakes` may not be used for any new tests because not all editions of Visual Studio support them.
 * If Moq is used, mocks should ideally use `MockBehavior.Strict`--this isn't always possible, but using it makes for a much stronger test
 * If Moq is used, each Mock's `VerifyAll` should be called at the end of the test, to ensure that all configured methods were exercised as expected.
 Where both `MockBehavior.Strict` and `VerifyAll`, the resulting test will exactly pin down the interaction with dependency objects
+* Any tests which operate on live applications (whether launched by the test or not) must use the     `[TestCategory(TestCategory.Integration)]` attribute on either the test method, or in the case where the entire class contains such tests, the test class.
+This makes it easy to exclude such tests when running unit tests on one's local machine.
+Hint: to ignore these tests, type "-trait:integration" into the search field of the Test Explorer in Visual Studio.